Homemade Scone Mix

 The almond extract can be replaced with vanilla or lemon extract.

-The dried cherries can be replaced with raisins, craisins or any dried fruit.
+The dried cherries can be replaced with raisins, craisins or any dried fruit or nuts.
 Leave the fruit out for plain scones.

 Nutrition